I Know Nigo!

 I Know Nigo! (stylized as I Know NIGO!) is the second studio album by Japanese fashion designer and record producer Nigo.
 It was released through Republic Records and Victor Victor Worldwide on March 25, 2022.
-The album contains guest appearances from ASAP Rocky, Tyler, the Creator, Pusha T, Clipse, Pharrell Williams, Gunna, Kid Cudi, Teriyaki Boyz, ASAP Ferg, the late Pop Smoke, and Lil Uzi Vert.
+The album contains guest appearances from ASAP Rocky, Tyler, the Creator, Clipse, Pharrell Williams, Gunna, Kid Cudi, Teriyaki Boyz, ASAP Ferg, the late Pop Smoke, and Lil Uzi Vert.
 Production was handled by Nigo himself, ASAP Rocky, Tyler, the Creator, Pharrell Williams (solo and as part of the Neptunes with Chad Hugo), Hector Delgado, Carter Lang, Westen Weiss, Kanye West, BoogzDaBeast, Luca, Starz, ThaMyind, Hozay Beats, Reddoe Beats, Cubeatz, Brandon Finessin, and Axl.
-A hip hop album, I Know Nigo! serves as Nigo's first studio release in more than twenty-one years.
+A hip hop album, I Know Nigo! serves as Nigo's first studio release since his debut album, Ape Sounds (2000).

 Singles

 The lead single of the album, "Arya", a collaboration with American rapper ASAP Rocky, was released on January 28, 2022.
 The second single, "Want It Bad", a collaboration with American rapper Kid Cudi, was released on February 18, 2022.
 The third single, "Hear Me Clearly", a collaboration with American rapper Pusha T, was released on March 4, 2022.
 The fourth single, "Morë Tonight", a collaboration with Japanese hip hop group Teriyaki Boyz (which Nigo is the DJ of), was released on March 14, 2022.
 The fifth and final single, "Heavy", a collaboration with American rapper Lil Uzi Vert, was released on March 18, 2022.